 Reza hardly ever talks about trading, in fact it is painfully obvious that he is extremely ignorant of economics.
 His focus is shiny objects and creating a massive illusion that he is wealthy to the extreme.
 And since he is so wealthy, then this wealth imagery validates what he is supposedly teaching.
 Of course, everyone knows that I love to write about trading guru’s that use wealth pornography, some of these include Infinite Prosperity, Bulls On Wall Street, and Fous Alerts.
 All of these scammers share the same traits as MentorTips.com.
 Lets have a look as some of marketing magic created by Reza.

-Ramblings of an idiot
+Ramblings of a moron